Spirit Trickey leaves as Chief of Interpretation

-Spirit Trickey has been selected as the new chief of interpretation for Klondike Gold Rush NHP’s Seattle Unit.
+Spirit Trickey was selected in October 2012, as the Chief of Interpretation for Klondike Gold Rush NHP’s Seattle Unit.

-Spirit began working for the NPS as a Park Guide in 2002 and later was an Interpretive Ranger and then acting Chief of Interpretation at Little Rock Central High School National Historic Site in Little Rock, Arkansas.
-While there, she served as public information officer, media specialist, interpreter, volunteer and special events coordinator, community outreach lead, guest lecturer, author, and liaison for local, national and international media.
+Spirit began working for the NPS as a Park Guide in 2002 where she later became an Interpretive Ranger.
+For 12 months she became the acting Chief of Interpretation at Little Rock Central High School National Historic Site in Little Rock, Arkansas.

 Spirit was born Ontario, Canada.
 She lived in Washington D.C. and later moved to Little Rock, where she lived for about a decade before her move to Seattle to join the team at Klondike Gold Rush.
-Spirit received a B.A. in mass communications from the University of Arkansas at Little Rock and her master’s degree from the Clinton School of Public Service.
-Her international public service project at the Clinton School was with the South African education and environment project in Cape Town, South Africa.
+Spirit received a B.A. in Mass Communications from the University of Arkansas at Little Rock and her master’s degree from the Clinton School of Public Service.

 Did You Know?